Live Song Request Platform

 How much should musicians charge per song request?

 Pricing varies by musician and venue.
 Most Request Deck users see the best results with a minimum request amount that feels accessible to the audience while still meaningful as income.
-The platform gives you full control over your pricing.

 Do paid song requests replace the tip jar?